-Dental records are collections of sensitive personal patient information compiled to allow dentists and other dental health care providers to provide dental treatment, continuity of care and maintain optimal standards of care.
+Dental records are collections of sensitive personal patient information compiled to allow dentists and other dental health care providers to provide dental treatment, continuity of care, and maintain optimal standards of care.
 Original dental records compiled by a dentist are the legal property of the dentist.

 Patients have a legal right to examine and copy their records and to control the use and dissemination of the information contained in their records.

-Patients are entitled to receive dental care in a confidential setting free of third party intrusion.
-Release of patient information to third parties must adhere to the basic principles of confidentiality and patient rights outlined above with the intention of enabling patients to review any and all third party benefits to which they may be entitled.
-Patients may be unaware of the information third parties may have access to under broad based consents to release dental records and the scope of this information may exceed the needs of third party to determine benefits.
+Patients are entitled to receive dental care in a confidential setting free of third-party intrusion.
+Release of patient information to third parties must adhere to the basic principles of confidentiality and patient rights outlined above with the intention of enabling patients to review any and all third-party benefits to which they may be entitled.
+Patients may be unaware of the information third parties may have access to under broad-based consents to release dental records and the scope of this information may exceed the needs of third-party to determine benefits.
 It becomes the responsibility of the dentist and other dental health care providers to protect the confidentiality and privacy of their patients.